Climate and Average Weather Year Round in Tromsø Norway

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Tromsø varies throughout the year.

-The wetter season lasts 5.3 months, from September 2 to February 11, with a greater than 41% chance of a given day being a wet day.
-The chance of a wet day peaks at 49% on October 20.
+The wetter season lasts 5.3 months, from September 3 to February 11, with a greater than 41% chance of a given day being a wet day.
+The month with the most wet days in Tromsø is October, with an average of 14.8 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Tromsø changes throughout the year.

-Rain alone is the most common for 9.0 months, from March 20 to December 19.
-The highest chance of a day with rain alone is 45% on September 29.
+Rain alone is the most common for 9.0 months, from March 21 to December 20.
+The month with the most days of rain alone in Tromsø is September, with an average of 13.0 days.

-Snow alone is the most common for 3.0 months, from December 19 to March 20.
-The highest chance of a day with snow alone is 20% on January 28.
+Snow alone is the most common for 3.0 months, from December 20 to March 21.
+The month with the most days of snow alone in Tromsø is January, with an average of 5.7 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Tromsø experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Tromsø.
-The most rain falls during the 31 days centered around October 8, with an average total accumulation of 3.7 inches.
+The month with the most rain in Tromsø is October, with an average rainfall of 3.6 inches.

-The least rain falls around March 25, with an average total accumulation of 1.5 inches.
+The month with the least rain in Tromsø is March, with an average rainfall of 1.6 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Tromsø experiences significant seasonal variation in monthly liquid-equivalent snowfall.
+Tromsø experiences extreme seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 7.5 months, from September 28 to May 11, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around January 31, with an average total liquid-equivalent accumulation of 1.7 inches.
+The snowy period of the year lasts for 7.5 months, from September 29 to May 12, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Tromsø is January, with an average snowfall of 16.2 inches.

-The snowless period of the year lasts for 4.6 months, from May 11 to September 28.
-The least snow falls around July 30, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 4.6 months, from May 12 to September 29.
+The least snow falls around July 31, with an average total accumulation of 0.0 inches.

 Due to its extreme latitude, Tromsø experiences polar day (also known as the midnight Sun) during the summer and polar night during the winter.
 These are periods of time in which the sun is continuously above or below the horizon for more than one day.
 The precise start and end dates of polar day and night vary from year to year and depend on the precise location and elevation of the observer, and the local topography.